tmeechh/tmeechh/README.md

- I'm Timi, a Web Developer eargerly willing to learn everything that has to do with making the web beautiful, interactive and functional.
+ I'm Timi, A web developer eargerly willing to learn everything that has to do with making the web beautiful, interactive and functional.